YangyangFu/fmu_drl_docker/README.md

 # Cite
-If you find this framework helps your research, please consider to cite:
+If you find this framework is a help to your research, please consider to cite:
 ```
 Yangyang Fu, Shichao Xu, Qi Zhu, and Zheng O’Neill.
 2021.
 Containerized
 Framework for Building Control Performance Comparisons: